arktypeio/arktype/ark/attest/README.md

 ## CLI

-Attest also includes a builtin `attest` CLI including the following commands:
+Attest also includes a built-in `attest` CLI including the following commands:

 ### `stats`